GreatSealUSA/GreatSealUSA_Art/Experience_Pluribus_Project/Experience_Lingustic_Diversity.md

 # *Experience* Linguistic Diversity

-Out of the Nile river the pyramid on the great seal flows, riverrun, to the Pale Blue Dot.
+Out of the Nile river the pyramid on the Great Seal flows, riverrun, to the Pale Blue Dot focal points.

 &nbsp;